Home » The Right Questions To Ask When Evaluating An AI-Powered Condition Monitoring Solution

 Ideally, the accuracy of the alerts should be dependable, scalable, and guaranteed.
 And such accuracy is further verified and made stronger if these alerts are predictive and prescriptive.

 Only a true prescriptive diagnostics platform – one that loops in both machine and verifying human intelligence (Hybrid Intelligence) – can achieve consistent accuracy metrics that are dependable at scale.
-With offshored back office manual analysis there is too much variances in the quality of analysis to make guaranteed outcomes possible.
+With offshored back office manual analysis, there are too many variances in the quality of analysis to make guaranteed outcomes possible.

 How many levels of AI and human intelligence do they employ for their condition monitoring?

-- Anomaly detection (such as an algorithm focussed on where the issue is, and when did it happen)
+• Anomaly detection (such as an algorithm focused on where the issue is, and when it happened)

-- Fault detection (such as an algorithm focussed on what’s the issue and cause, and how can it be fixed)
+• Fault detection (such as an algorithm focused on what the issue is and it’s cause, and how it can be fixed)

-- Severity analysis (such as an algorithm focussed on time until failure and how bad it will be)
+• Severity analysis (such as an algorithm focused on time until failure and how bad it will be)

 How quickly does their AI detect and diagnose machine failures?
 What is their rate of misses and false alarms?

-In comparison, threshold-based systems generate a significant volume of false alerts which when combined with slower response times from the back office analyst team, makes it harder to focus on the machines that are actually failing.
+In comparison, threshold-based systems generate a significant volume of false alerts, which, when combined with slower response times from the back office analyst team, make it harder to focus on the machines that are actually failing.

 Are fault diagnostics reliable and accurate enough to be backed with an insurance policy?